-'Mission Impossible' Fails At One Mission: Depicting A Medical Camp
+'Mission Impossible' Fails At The Mission To Depict A Medical Camp

 When you have something like a major earthquake, where there are a lot of displaced people, big medical needs, big foreign investment and foreign countries coming in and out.

 In the film, the bad guy created a smallpox outbreak in the area to set up the infrastructure — the medical camp — to "fix" it.
 But actually the camp is a disguise for more nefarious activities.
-What"s your reaction to that plot point?
+What's your reaction to that plot point?

 It kind of reinforces the mistrust that a lot of developing countries have for big, international aid organizations.
 Someone cynical about the aid industry could argue that donors in the developed world create problems in poor countries, just so we could then go and fix them.